cerner/fhir.cerner.com/content/millennium/r4/base/individuals/related-person.md

 * This implementation follows the [JSON Patch](https://tools.ietf.org/html/rfc6902) spec.
 * Only operations on the paths listed below are supported.
-* Only Encounter-level RelatedPersons may be patched.
-Patches are not currently supported for Patient-level RelatedPersons.

 ### Authorization Types